-In 2020, North Asia CAPE is enhancing our direct engagement with classrooms in a pilot programme offering Japanese and Korean language content for students and teachers.
-Working and supporting local suppliers of cultural content, we are delivering a combination of face-to-face, live video, and pre-recorded sessions, in addition to school-visits across New Zealand.
+In 2021, North Asia CAPE is offering Japanese and Korean language and culture content to students and teachers.
+Working with and supporting local suppliers of cultural content, we are delivering a combination of face-to-face, and live video sessions in addition to school-visits across New Zealand.

 Wherever possible the activities will coincide with seasons, calendar events, and the related traditions of Japan and Korea for contextual learning opportunities.
 The goal is for language learners to increase their understanding of the strong link between languages, culture, and customs of Japan and Korea.